If you’re new to live streaming, you may be wondering: what’s all the fuss about HTML5 video streaming?

 Here are some viable video players available today:

 - Some HTML5 players use VideoJS as their base and add more functionality to the basic player.
-An example is the DaCast player, which offers live video streaming functionality and a customizeable player skin.
+An example is the Dacast all-device HTML5 player, which offers functionality to stream live video and a customizable player skin.

 - JW Player is a for-pay HTML5 video player that supports 4K video and adaptive bitrate streaming.